All Episodes

 Every media person, it didn't matter.

-Every Democrat, every media person all had the same one word reaction.
+Every Democrat, every media person all had the same one-word reaction.

-Now this is 13 years ago, and when we played this at first, it was to illustrate how there is no original thinking, and somehow a reaction to a Republican or conservative event is established and they all fall in line and repeat it.
+And somehow a reaction to a Republican or conservative event is established and they all fall in line and repeat it.

 And that word back then was gravitas.

-I know you've been listening for a long time here, but as I said last week, folks, please indulge us here.
+It is what Cheney—I know you've been listening for a long time here, but as I said last week, folks, please indulge us here.

-I mean indulge me.
+I mean, indulge me.

-There's no us here, it's me.
+There's no us here.

 We have people tuning in for the first time every day to this program.

-I appreciate you uh being patient.
+I appreciate you being patient.

 Here is how this sounded in 2000.